JanssenProject/jans/docs/cedarling/patterns/annotation-response-shaping.md

 ```

 The starting values are easy to get wrong.
 A union starts from the empty set, which masks nothing,
 and a minimum starts from an unbounded ceiling, which limits nothing.
-Start there and a request that
+Start there and any request
-matches one permit carrying no `@row_limit` walks away with no row limit at all.
-This policy set can
+that matches one permit carrying no `@row_limit` is served with no row limit at all.

+This policy set does not produce that, and only because every clearance has a baseline grant that
-produce that: an elevated analyst querying a special-category dataset matches only
+carries a limit.
+Delete `permit_query_elevated` and an elevated analyst on a special-category
-`permit_query_special_category`, which masks a column and says nothing about volume.
-With the
+dataset matches `permit_query_special_category` alone, which masks a column and says nothing about
-fallbacks anchored in the application, a missing annotation leaves the floor where it is instead of
+volume.
+A single missing baseline produces it.
+With the fallbacks anchored in the application, a
+missing annotation leaves the floor where it is instead of lifting it.
-lifting it.

-Both loops fail closed, which is the point. `unwrap_or(DEFAULT_ROW_LIMIT)` on a value that failed to
+Both loops fail closed. `unwrap_or(DEFAULT_ROW_LIMIT)` on a value that failed to parse would
-parse would silently widen the response, and treating any non-empty `@watermark` as true would let
+silently widen the response, and treating any non-empty `@watermark` as true would let
 `@watermark("false")` turn watermarking on.
 An obligation the application cannot interpret is a
 policy the application is not implementing, so refuse the query and let the error reach whoever
 edits the policies.